wintfab/stock-options-chart/README.md

 # Stock Options Chart (Frontend)

-This is a Vite + React + TypeScript frontend-only application for visualizing stock options charts.
+This is a TypeScript frontend-only application for visualizing stock options charts.

 ## Features